 okay....
 Get the picture?

-Selecting the Perfect Christmas Tree There are three important things
+Selecting the Perfect Christmas Tree There are several important things

 Make sure the trunk is straight.
 A crooked trunk can cause the tree to be